 [15] Ibid., 71.

-[16] The question concerning the massive translation of texts from Greek into Latin in the medieval period (hence the question of the proper translation/interpretation of placial and spatial Greek terms like kenon, chōra, and topos into Latin) is briefly mentioned at page 107.
+[16] The question concerning the massive translation of Greek texts into Latin in the medieval period, including the challenge of accurately translating key spatial terms like kenon, chōra, and topos into Latin, is briefly discussed on page 107.

 [18] Ibid., 83.
 See also note 16.